-The author sent me an ARC of this book (mobi format) in exchange for an honest review (member of Rosie’s Book Review Team).
+The author sent me an ARC of this book (epub format) in exchange for an honest review.

 My rating: ⭐ ⭐ ⭐ ⭐ ⭐ (five stars)

-With “Voyage of the Lanternfish”, C. S. Boyack presents us with an entertaining and sometimes pretty funny historical fantasy story.
+With “Viral Blues”, C. S. Boyack presents us with a hilarious paranormal suspense story – the second in the series.
 The story is skillfully elaborated and has a great flow.
 Ernest Hemingway once stated “When writing a novel a writer should create living people; people not characters.
 A character is a caricature.”
-C. S. Boyack shows this masterly with this story – he created living people (and some amazing creatures) instead of mere characters; even if the monsters are not human – they all have a personality.
-I was drawn into the story right away, very close to James, Dan, and their mission.
-The protagonists’ personalities are complex, the others of sufficient depth according to their relevance.
-Protagonists who grow with their tasks during their mission will take you on an unforgettable journey.
-I could easily envision the characters and locations.
-Indeed, C. S. Boyack has done it again: I had a wonderful time reading “Voyage of the Lanternfish”; it is a highly enjoyable read – hopefully, not the last in the series.
+C. S. Boyack shows this masterly with this story – he created living people instead of mere characters; even if the hat is not human – it has personality.
+I was drawn into the story right away, very close to Lizzie, the hat, and – Lisa Burton.
+Lisa Burton has once again proven to be my ‘favourite character in a book of the year’.
+I could easily envision the characters – they are an amazing bunch, and locations.
+I had a wonderful and thrilling time reading “Viral Blues”.
+It is a highly enjoyable read – hopefully, not the last in the series.

 This is a book to read again.
 Highly recommended!

 |Characters||⭐ ⭐ ⭐ ⭐ ⭐ (five stars)|

 |POV||Third person – past tense|

 I was born in a town called Elko, Nevada.
 I like to tell everyone I was born in a small town in the 1940s.
 I’m not quite that old, but Elko has always been a little behind the times.
 This gives me a unique perspective of earlier times, and other ways of getting by.
 Some of this bleeds through into my fiction.